Marlyns-GitHub/Harden-SSH/README.md

 For Debian Family : systemclt restart ssh
 For RedHat Family : systemclt restart sshd

-I limited SSH connection only to menbers of the sshgroup, add user to group
+c) I limited SSH connection only to menbers of the sshgroup, add user to group

 usermod -aG sshgroup username

-If you want to use publickey authentication method
+d) If you want to use publickey authentication method
 - Generate sshkey on your management host and copy the pubkey to the remote server

     ssh-keygen -t ed25519 -C "your_email@example.com"